kavanatn/HealthPalAI/README.md

 The **HealthPal AI Chatbot** is designed to provide real-time health insights and answer health-related queries instantly.

 **Capabilities of HealthPal AI Chatbot:**
-- 🩺 **Health Guidance**: Offers guidance on health conditions, fitness, and nutrition.
+- 🩺 General health, fitness, and wellness guidance
-- 💊 **Medication Advice**: Provides general medication and supplement recommendations.
+- 💊 Medication and supplement information (general guidance)
-- 🍎 **Diet & Nutrition**: Suggests balanced diets and meal plans.
+- 🍎 Diet and nutrition suggestions
-- 💤 **Sleep Advice**: Offers tips to improve sleep quality.
+- 💤 Sleep improvement tips
-- 💻 **24/7 Availability**: Available anytime for user queries.
+- 💻 24/7 availability for user queries

 The chatbot utilizes **Mistral AI** to understand user inputs and generate appropriate health recommendations.